 Lack of Memory

-The other reason for Apps opening slow on your tablet cloud be the lack of free RAM for the operating system.
+The other reason for Apps opening slow on your phone cloud be the lack of free RAM for the operating system.

 You can uninstall unnecessary apps and use the lite version of apps available in the Play Store.